-You can set up your interactive analysis VM by selecting a pre-configured Terra Docker image.
-Although these images are routinely updated to include the latest analysis software for your Jupyter Notebook applications, you can still access an old Docker image using these step-by-step instructions.
+You can set up your interactive analysis Jupyter Cloud Environment virtual machine (VM) software with a preconfigured Terra Docker image.
+Although these images are updated routinely to the latest software, you can still access an old Docker image following these step-by-step instructions.

-Terra maintains multiple Docker images that you can use to set up your Cloud Environment for downstream applications like Jupyter Notebooks.
-These images include software for R, Python, GATK, Bioconductor, Hail, and more!
-The Terra Docker images are routinely updated to stay current with the latest software needs.
+Terra maintains multiple Docker images for setting up your Jupyter Cloud Environment.
+These images include software for R, Python, GATK, Bioconductor, Hail, and more.
+The Terra Docker images are updated routinely to stay current with the latest software needs.

-But what happens when your notebook analysis requires the software in an older Docker image?
+But what happens when your notebook analysis requires software in an older Docker image?

-When this happens, you can still access and use the old images.
-They are publicly available in the Google Container Registry (GCR), a public repository for Docker container images, and can be uploaded to your Cloud Environment using the Custom Environment option described in this tutorial.
+Never fear!
+You can still use the old images, which are publicly available in the Google Container Registry (GCR), a public repository for Docker container images.
+They can be uploaded to your Cloud Environment using the Custom Environment option described below.

-Finding images in the Google Container Registry: Step-by-step instructions
+How to find images in the Google Container Registry

-The Broad GCR (called broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
+The Broad GCR (broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
 To find a previous Terra Jupyter Notebook image, follow the steps below:

 Step 1.
 Navigate to the GCR folder for your Docker of interest using the links in the table below.